When I was back in college and experimenting with various side hustles, making 50 dollars a day seemed like an absolutely impossible task.

 Just know that you’ll have to put in the time after your regular job and that this might not be the easiest long-term solution (this is the main reason I like blogging or developing passive income streams).

-In any case, let’s look at some offline side hustles that have the potential to earn $50 per day!
+In any case, let’s look at some ideas you can use to earn $50 a day!

 1. Work As A Food Delivery Courier